-Due to the continuing COVID-19 pandemic, the course will initially meet virtually, via Zoom, with subsequent sessions to be held in person in the Illinois State Capitol complex (room TBD).
+Sessions will be held in person in the Illinois State Capitol complex (room TBD).
 The seminar will run from 1-4:30pm -- subject to adjustments to accommodate guest speakers, or for supplemental training scheduled by the ILSIP program coordinator.

 The seminar will meet on seven days: